ArmestLinks/ArmestLInks/README.md

 - Studying new technologies 24/7.
 - Learning and using Linux day-by-day.
 - Managing Windows at home and work.
-- Knowledge in containerization and orchestration tools (Docker, Kubernetes)
+- Knowledge in containerization and orchestration tools.
 - Experience in Cloud Computing.

 ## Contact